setouchi-h/cc-marketplace/packages/git/commands/create-branch.md

 - "Fix login page crash on mobile" → `bugfix/fix-login-page-crash-mobile`
 - "Hotfix security vulnerability in API" → `hotfix/security-vulnerability-api`
 - "Prepare v1.2.0 release" → `release/v1-2-0`
+- "Implement the new UI in the app" → `feature/implement-new-ui-app` ("the", "in" removed; punctuation normalized)

 ### 5. Check Branch Existence